 The surroundings of the temple have benches.
 So you can sit and inhale the mountain air from the top.

-The Manali mall road to Manu temple distance is around 3km approx. So you can choose to walk by road and cover half of the remaining gap by Van-Vihar that I had already explained in the first point.
+The Manali mall road to Manu temple distance is around 3km approx. So you can walk by road and cover half of the remaining gap by Van-Vihar that I had already explained in the first point.

 As you enter the Old Manali by crossing the bridge, you’ll have to ascend with every step forward.
 The narrow lanes of Old Manali will take you to Manu temple.